The Money Diet

 Being a miser with your budget will have the same effect as having low blood sugar.
 It will create discord in your household and may even lead to members feeling miserable.

 But perhaps there is one area where diets and budgets differ.
 They say that diet is the word die with a “t”.
-Budget on the other hand, is the word budge with a “t”.
+The budget, on the other hand, is the word budge with a “t”.

 Do remember though that whether you are working on a diet or a budget, both are mere tools to achieve your goals in life.
 So, focus more on your goals as these will be more than enough to help you stick to them.